 The therapeutic potential of CBG shows a lot of promise and we believe this cannabinoid to be the unsung hero of the hemp plant!
 Interested in incorporating CBG into your daily regimen?
-Check out our high CBG formula here.
+Check out our high CBG formula.

-As always, please feel free to reach out with any questions via e-mail at firstname.lastname@example.org, give us a call, visit our website at www.happytrailscbd.com or just stop in any of our six locations!
+As always, please feel free to reach out with any questions via e-mail at email@example.com, give us a call or just stop in any of our four locations!

 Carrillo-Salinas FJ, Navarrete C, Mecha M, et al. A cannabigerol derivative suppresses immune responses and protects mice from experimental autoimmune encephalomyelitis.
 PLoS One.
 2014;9(4):e94733.
 Published 2014 Apr 11. doi:10.1371/journal.pone.0094733